-Taking the time to do strategic planning, whether with your business unit, or the top levels of management will help you re-identify what you should be working on and what is going to move you closer to where you want to be.
+Taking the time for strategic planning, whether with your business unit or the top levels of management, will help you re-identify what you should be working on and what is going to move your business closer to where you want it to be.

-Theres a great book : "Getting things done, the art of stress free productivity" that says there are different 4 types of activities:
+Theres a great book called "Getting Things Done: The Art of Stress Free Productivity" that says there are four different types of activities:

 - Important and urgent

 - Important and not urgent

 Strategic planning will help you determine which activities you're doing are important and which ones are not.

 - If you're trying to determine what is important for your business, you first have to figure out where you want to go (Your vision).

 - Think about what are you hoping to achieve in your business, long term, and then think about what you do on a daily basis that's going to get you there.
 In other words, why do you exist?
 (What's your mission?)